Hermética: Intérpretes and Ácido Argentino (1990–1992)

 Hermética performed many concerts at Cemento.

 Hermética performed their only concert outside of Argentina in the early 1990s at the "Club Platense" in Montevideo, Uruguay.
 They played with Retrosatán and Alvacast,—two bands from Uruguay.
 Hermética had to spend the night in the street because of the faulty Uruguayan production.
 Once they returned to Argentina, they performed at several locations in Buenos Aires and in Mar del Plata with Divididos, Los Violadores, Arácnido and Rata Blanca.
 They were offered a chance to record an EP with only 27 hours of recording time.
 They accepted the proposal, and recorded improvised cover versions of songs by V8, Patricio Rey y sus Redonditos de Ricota, Enrique Santos Discépolo, Motörhead, and Manal.
 Iorio, a fan of a band called Budgie, made deliberate similarities to Metallica's cover EP, The $5.98 E.P. - Garage Days Re-Revisited—which included a cover version of a song by that band.
 Hermética performed at the "Metal en acción" festival at the José Amalfitani Stadium, sharing the bill with 2112, Lethal, Horcas, Kamikaze, Alakran, and Riff.

 The band searched for a new concert venue because the Arlequines was becoming too small for their growing audience.
 They moved to Cemento, where most of the 1991 concerts took place.
-They played with the bands Todos tus muertos, Pobres pibes, Nepal, Militia, Devastación, Rapier, and Resistencia Nativa.
-Their albums Hermética and Intérpretes—which had been released as LP records and cassettes, were released by Tripoli on a single compact disc.
+They played with the bands Todos tus Muertos, Pobres Pibes, Nepal, Militia, Devastación, Rapier, and Resistencia Nativa.
+Their albums Hermética and Intérpretes—which had been released as LP records and cassettes, were released by Trípoli on a single compact disc.
 Tony Scotto left the band because of creative differences and was replaced by Claudio Strunz.
 Strunz, drummer of the band Heinkel and owner of Hermética's rehearsal room, had already played with the band during practice sessions when Scotto was absent.
 He made his debut at Sunchales.
 The band appeared in two television programs, La movida del '90 and Siglo XX Cambalache and recorded their second full-length album, Ácido Argentino, with 150 hours of recording time at the Aguilar studios.
 It was released at Cemento on December 27.

 Following an avalanche at San Carlos Minas in January 1992, Hermética joined a charity music festival held at the Chateau Carreras stadium.
 Hermética played only a few songs at a concert with Riff—the headline band—, which ended with minor riots.
 Hermética were the opening act for Black Sabbath at Obras Sanitarias; Black Sabbath's frontman Ronnie James Dio thanked the band for playing with them.
 The band leased 25% of the copyright of their songs to Daniel Grinbank, the businessman who brought rock bands to Argentina to play with Black Sabbath.
 In October 1992, they were the supporting band for Motörhead in Obras.
 They were offered a concert in Paraguay, but once in the country the show's producers tried to pay less money than had been agreed.
 Unable to find an alternative location, the band refused to play and returned to Argentina.